Fashion Photographer Michael Lehner

-Michael Lehner is a fashion Photographer who lives in Vienna, and I had the opportunity to meet him in Runway Vienna.
-We were also together during MQ Fashion Week 2015, and since then I am truly amaze by his work, and his stylist eye.
+Michael Lehner is a Fashion Photographer who lives in Vienna, and I had the opportunity to meet him in Runway Vienna.
+We were also together during MQ Fashion Week 2015, and since then I am truly amazed by his work and his stylish’s eye.

-For us Bloggers is really important to find the right photograph, and Michael is definitely one of the photographs I would love to work with, and develop new projects, but before we start new projects together let me introduce you the new camera on the town…
+For us, Bloggers are really important to find the right photograph, and Michael is definitely one of the photographs I would love to work with, and develop new projects, but before we start new projects together let me introduce you to the new camera on the town…

 When did you first get interested in photography?
 What sparked it, and when did you decide that it was what you were going to do?